Easy-to-read information about pain relief medications.

 Cause of the pain

-Depending on the cause and location of your pain, you may need to use different treatments to ease the discomfort or pain.
+Depending on the cause and site of your pain, you may need to use other things to ease the pain.

 - Muscle sprain may be relieved by R.I.C.E. (rest, ice, compression and elevation).